Touring the Seas Pavilion at Epcot (A Resorts Gal Guide)

 A nursery is located on the far end of the second level.
 It provides an excellent opportunity to see some unique fish on a much smaller scale.
 This area used to have some Explorer’s Club signage.

-Below is a photo of Common Clownfish, most commonly known to Disney fans as Nemo!
-From time to time, you might see these in one of the nursery aquariums.
+Below is a photo of a Common Clownfish, most commonly known to Disney fans as Nemo!
+You might occasionally see these in one of the nursery aquariums.

 The ones in this photo are called Banggai Cardinalfish.
 They are beautiful black-striped and silver-colored fish.
 They appear to be suspended in the water.

-On our last visit, we saw several updated aquariums dedicated to rehabilitating reefs which is a necessary conservation effort.
+On our last visit, we saw several updated aquariums dedicated to rehabilitating reefs, a necessary conservation effort.

 There’s a good deal of information about coral.